eileenrmartin/eileenrmartin.github.io/prospectiveStudents/index.md

 I am currently recruiting graduate students at Colorado School of Mines in the Department of Geophysics (60%) and Applied Mathematics and Statistics (40%).
 Students who wish to pursue their Ph.D. with me can apply through either department depending on their background and goals.
 More details about Mines' Geophysics graduate programs can be found [here](https://geophysics.mines.edu/graduate-program/), and about Mines' AMS graduate programs can be found [here](https://ams.mines.edu/graduate-programs/).
 In addition to the specific openings currently listed below, I also have some postdoctoral researcher funding, and often recruit students for upcoming projects that are not yet listed below, so please get in touch to discuss opportunities.

-### Specific Openings Currently

-* I am looking to recruit a graduate student research assistant interested in large-scale fiber optic vibration data analysis, both for seismology and industrial monitoring.
-This student will collaborate with multiple leading research universities and national labs.
-This is basic science research (i.e. students can discuss, present, and publish their research), but the funding source is restricted to supporting US citizens only.
-The students' home department can be in either geophysics or AMS at Colorado School of Mines.

-* I am looking to recruit a graduate student research assistant interested in large-scale scientific data analysis on cloud computing resources.
-The students' home department can be in either AMS or geophysics at Colorado School of Mines.